Unlocking Micromobility in Brussels: Breaking Down Regional Borders for Scooter and Bike Accessibility

 Despite the different majorities, a similar position emerges on the periphery with regard to scooters.
 “We don’t want it”, summarizes the mayor of Zaventem, Ingrid Holemans (Open VLD).
 Exactly the same story in Grimbergen.
 “We don’t want scooters in our town.
 It is dangerous, generator of many accidents.
 And that creates nuisance on the sidewalk”, justifies the alderman Philip Roosen (N-VA).

 An idea shared by his counterpart from Wemmel.
 “Scooters?
 There is no desire for development in Wemmel,” says Vincent Jonckheere.
 In Kraainem, same register.
-“It’s not a priority”, explains Alderman Johan Forton, who says he has “never been contacted” about it and has not yet addressed the subject in the college of aldermen.
+“It’s not a priority”, explains Alderman Johan Forton, who says he has “never been contacted” regarding it and has not yet addressed the subject in the college of aldermen.

 North of the Rand, Vilvoorde is an exception.
 In the Zennestad, a regulation theoretically allows the implementation of scooters, but the file is at a standstill.
 “In principle”, the majority of Hans Bonte (Vooruit) does not block the finish, tells us the alderwoman Barbara de Bakker (Groen).
 But still no concretization on the agenda.